kflekac/resbaz/Using Python for Data Analysis.md

 new_areas.pos.apply(plot_area)

-#reading in a shapefile of the UK postcode boundaries
+#reading in a shapefile of the UK postcode boundaries - NOTE: we don't actually have this file,
+    #so this section will throw an error.
+If you plan to plot data on your map and require suburb boundaries, etc, then
+    # you'll need to find the appropriate shapefile.
 m.readshapefile('data/uk_postcode_bounds/Areas', 'areas')